jasontaylordev/CleanArchitecture/README-template.md

 The Aspire dashboard will open automatically, showing the application URLs and logs.

+## Auth & API features

+The template includes built-in authentication endpoints for user registration, login, logout, and profile retrieval.
+It also supports paged Todo list queries with optional search, colour, and priority filtering.

 ## Code Styles & Formatting

 The template includes [EditorConfig](https://editorconfig.org/) support to help maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 The **.editorconfig** file defines the coding styles applicable to this solution.